HeySreelal/xsend/README.md

 xsend /path/to/myfile.txt -c 12345678
 ```

-Feel free to contribute and enhance the functionality of xSend.
-If you encounter any issues or have suggestions, please open an issue on the [GitHub repository](https://github.com/HeySreelal/xSend).
+Feel free to contribute and enhance the functionality of xsend.
+If you encounter any issues or have suggestions, please open an issue on the [GitHub repository](https://github.com/HeySreelal/xsend).

 Happy Sending! 🚀